 Nuts can help you drop body fat, lose weight and be healthy.

-However, if not done correctly, can also contribute to weight gain, body fat accumulation and digestive issues.
+However, if not done correctly, they can also contribute to weight gain, body fat accumulation, and digestive issues.

 How can it be both?

 First, it's important to note that nuts are a combination food.

 That means it's not a pure Macronutrient, (Protein, Fat, or Carbohydrate) - rather a combination of ALL three.